 Directions: Above the World Shop and Global cafe.

 The museum shows the extraordinary changes in medicine that have taken place in the past 150 years.
 See displays on the history of surgery, anaesthesia, nursing, dental surgery, pharmacy, obstetrics, blood transfusion, blood letting and wartime medicine.

-Additional Information: Max 15 people per tour/event.
-Children need a responsible adult in charge.
+Additional Information: Max 20 people per tour/session.
+Children should be accompanied by a responsible adult.